fobo66/BookcrossingMobile/CONTRIBUTING.md

 Strings for translation are available on [Transifex](https://www.transifex.com/bookcrossing-mobile/bookcrossing-mobile-app).
-For now, app is translated to Russian only, and we work hard under German translation.
+For now, app is translated to Russian only, and we work hard on German translation.
 You can help also with Spanish or Hindi right now, or request new language as well.